otdavies/RustTracer/README.md

 # RustTracer
-A toy path tracer written in ruse
+A toy path tracer written in rust